On the uniqueness of quasi-stationary distributions for population models with spatial structure: -positiveness, -processes and the Yaglom limit

-\end{theorem} If, in addition to $\alpha$-positiveness, the left-eigenvector $\nu$ is summable, existence of the Yaglom limit follows from classical arguments~\cite{SVJ66}, recently rewritten in~\cite[Theorem 3.1]{AEGR15}.
-Uniqueness of the minimal QSD (i.e., the QSD with largest absorption rate) also follows from~\cite[Theorem 4]{Kingman63}.
+If, in addition to $\alpha$-positiveness, the left-eigenvector $\nu$ is summable, existence of the Yaglom limit follows from classical arguments~\cite{SVJ66}, recently rewritten in~\cite[Theorem 3.1]{AEGR15}.
+Uniqueness of the minimal QSD (i.e., the QSD with the minimal mean absorption time) also follows from~\cite[Theorem 4]{Kingman63}.
+In this case, we define the \emph{$h$-transform} of $P_t$ as the Markovian kernel $P^h_t$ given by